JERSEY CITY, N.J. – A player like Russell Wilson wouldn't go in the third round of the draft anymore.

-Wilson was passed over until the third round in 2012 because he's just 5-foot-11, which is short for an NFL quarterback, despite having a phenomenal college career.
+Wilson was passed over until the third round in 2012 because he's just 5-11, which is short for a NFL quarterback, despite having a phenomenal college career.
 The Seahawks drafted Wilson when he fell, and Wilson made many teams look bad by translating his success at Wisconsin to the NFL.
 Wilson will start for Seattle in Super Bowl XLVIII on Sunday.

 This year there's another short, athletic, dual-threat quarterback in the draft who was incredibly productive in college.
 And when Johnny Manziel's name gets called early on the first day of the draft, he can thank Russell Wilson.